bkromhout/realm-recyclerview-lite/README.md

 }
 ```

-The reason why I showed it the long way was to demonstrate that the adapter can trigger a drag at any point (as long as it has a reference to the `RecyclerView.ViewHolder` which should start being dragged, that is).
+The reason why I showed it the long way initially was to demonstrate that the adapter can trigger a drag at any point in time (as long as it has a reference to the `RecyclerView.ViewHolder` which should start being dragged, that is).

 <a name="multi-select"/>
 ### Multi-Select